diekrz2/launcher-spellchecker/README.md

 # Credits

-Full credit for the orginal code of this module go the enlightenment developers:
+Full credit for the original code of this module go the enlightenment developers:
 * Gustavo Barbieri
 * Hannes Janetzek